Maryland Workers Impacted by the Federal Government Shutdown

 After school meal benefits for students:

-Maryland State Department of Education has begun working with local education agencies (LEAs) to increase awareness
+Maryland State Department of Education has begun working with local education agencies (LEAs)

-Students currently approved for free meals under SNAP will continue to receive meal benefits for the duration of this school year.
+across the state.
+Students currently approved for free meals under SNAP will continue to

-Students newly eligible and approved for SNAP benefits or who attend a school participating in the Community Eligibility Program (CEP)
+approved for SNAP benefits or who attend a school participating in the Community Eligibility

-will also qualify for free school meals.
+Program (CEP) will also qualify for free school meals.
+Parents and guardians who are currently

-Parents and guardians who are currently furloughed may use their current household income to complete a meal benefit
+furloughed may use their current household income to complete a meal benefit application with

-application with their local school district.
+their local school district.

 - Maryland Access Point (MAP): The state's central resource for older adults and people with disabilities to connect directly to local food banks, senior center meal programs, utility assistance, and other critical supports.
 Connect with MAP by calling 1-844-MAP-LINK or by visiting their site for links to specialized supports and resources.